17 November 2020

-Also presented at the ceremony were the Robert Koch Foundation Postdoctoral Awards for outstanding work by young scientists, which come with prize money of 5,000 euros each.
-The German Societies for Hygiene and Microbiology, Immunology and Virology are each entitled to nominate suitable candidates.
+Also presented at the virtual ceremony were the Post-doctoral Awards for outstanding work by young scientists, which are each endowed with prize money of 5,000 euros.
+The candidates were nominated by the German Societies for Hygiene and Microbiology, Immunology and Virology.

 About the Robert Koch Foundation

-The Robert Koch Foundation is a non-profit foundation dedicated to the promotion of medical progress and is based in Berlin.
-It promotes basic scientific research in the field of infectious diseases, as well as exemplary projects that address medical and hygienic issues.
-Patron of the Foundation, which was founded in 1907, is German President Joachim Gauck.
+The Robert Koch Foundation is a non-profit foundation dedicated to the promotion of medical progress.
+It was founded in 1907 and is based in Berlin.
+The Foundation promotes basic scientific research in the field of infectious diseases, as well as exemplary projects that address medical and hygienic issues.

-The Foundation confers a number of distinguished scientific awards each year: the Robert Koch Award – one of Germany’s most distinguished scientific awards, the Robert Koch Gold Medal, three awards for young scientists and, for the first time in 2013, the Hospital Hygiene and Infection Prevention Award.
+The Foundation confers a number of distinguished scientific awards each year: the Robert Koch Award – one of Germany’s most distinguished scientific awards, the Robert Koch Gold Medal, three awards for young scientists and, since 2013, the Hospital Hygiene and Infection Prevention Award.